World traveler Clown Tom Bolton

 Had another day just hanging out in hotel and reading due to rain and following day walked along a nearby river to San Pedro and followed some landslide scarred trails which became so narrow that I finally turned when I realized that I could easily slip and fall to a certain death.
 Next day, I went to La Paz where I spent the night and had to go to get a visa extension since I realized my 30 days were nearly up.
 Took half of the day, as office was not where I expected it to be, the other half was wasted unsuccessfully trying to get a bus ticket on to Coroico.

-Trip to Coroico
+Trip to Coroico and the Yungas

 Got up early and found no bus but a van headed northeast to the village of Coroico in a area known as the Yungas.
 Here the Andes dramatically drop off into lush, green subtropical lowlands.
 One had a feeling of being at the edge of the earth and I had the illusion to actually sense the heat of the Amazonian jungle festering to the east.
 Fact is that the Amazon is still a long way off and there are more mountains in between.